near/NEPs/specs/Standards/Sould Bound Token/README.md

 It's up to the smart contract design how the token kinds is managed.
 A smart contract can expose an admin function (example: `sbt_new_kind() -> KindId`) or hard code the pre-registered kinds.

 Finally, we require that each token ID is unique within the smart contract.
 This will allow us to query token only by token ID, without knowing it's kind.

+### SBT Registry

+Atomicity of _soul transfer_ in current NEAR runtime is not possible if the token balance is kept separately for each SBT smart contract.
+We need an additional contract: the `SBT Registry`, to provide atomic transfer of all user tokens and efficient way to block accounts in relation to a Kill event.
+The registry will provide a balance book for all associated SBT tokens.

+An SBT smart contract, SHOULD opt-in to a registry using `opt_in` function.
+One SBT smart contract can opt-in to:

+- many registries: it MUST relay all state change functions to all registries.
+- or to no registry: it MUST issue the SBT state change emits by itself.

+Moreover, a registry will provide an efficient way to query multiple tokens for a single user.
+This will allow implementation of use cases such us:

+- SBT based identities (main use case of the `i-am-human` protocol)
+- decentralized societies
+- SBT classes.

 ### Smart contract interface